Jatiya Oikya Front: Jatiya Oikya Prokriya floated

 In August 2016, against the backdrop of a political uncertainty, Kamal Hossain floated the platform "Jatiya Oikya Prokriya" that loosely translates into National Unity Process in English.

 The platform aimed at working to expedite a national unity among the battling political groups by reducing their differences by holding talks and seminars.
 Throughout 2016 to 2018, Oikya Prokriya held several seminars and invited leaders from prominent political parties aligned with the spirit of Bangladesh Liberation War.

-On September 13, 2018, after months of talks Oikya Prokriya declared to work together with a newly formed political force led by former President Badruddoza Chowdhury of Bikalpadhara Bangladesh.
+On September 13, 2018, after months of talks Oikya Prokriya declared to work together with a newly formed political force led by former President Dr. AQM Badruddoza Chowdhury of Bikalpa Dhara Bangladesh.

 On September 22 of the same year, Jatiya Oikya Prokriya held a public rally at Dhaka.
-BNP, Bikalpadhara, Nagorik Oikya, JSD, Gono Forum, Bangladesh Jatiya Party and some other parties shared the stage in the rally.
+Bangladesh Nationalist Party, Bikalpa Dhara Bangladesh, Nagorik Oikko, Jatiya Samajtantrik Dal (Rab), Gano Forum, Bangladesh Jatiya Party and some other parties shared the stage in the rally.
 They declared a four-point-demand in the rally.
 Also, a declaration to work from the same platform came from the podium that day.